ICT Button with Arrow Green Leaf Toucan Extended

 6) Avoid Misleading or Over-Sensationalized Content

-Misleading content, such as exaggerated claims or “too good to be true” offers, can not only hurt your website’s credibility but also contribute to a higher spam score.
-You have to maintain a transparent and honest tone in your content.
-Avoid clickbait titles or promises that you can’t back up with reliable information.
+Exaggerated claims that and “too good to be true” offers are a big no-no to search engines.
+It can not only hurt your credibility but also contribute to a higher spam score.
+Websites have to maintain a transparent and honest tone with no clickbait titles or promises that are not backed by reliable information.

 Conduct Regular Audits and Monitoring